 British Gas was the supply partner of Sainsbury's Energy until April 2019.
 Find out what you need to know if you were a Sainsbury’s Energy customer.

 Can British Gas save you money?
 Use our independent switching site, Which?
 Switch, to compare energy prices and find out.

 British Gas came joint 26th out of 30 energy companies, as rated by 7,429 members of the public, in the annual Which? customer survey.

 Customers gave it OK ratings across the board, although they don’t consider it good value for money, or rate its phone customer service or bills as well as rival energy companies.

-Its other brand, Sainsbury’s Energy, was scored better by its customers on almost every measure.
+At the time, its other brand Sainsbury’s Energy scored better on almost every measure.
 Sainsbury’s Energy customers were much more satisfied with its online customer service (which was rated five stars) than British Gas’ customers (which was rated three).